KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 #version 300 es
 ```

-Note that compared to GLSL 1.00 glTF shaders, these newer shaders replace the following keyword:
+Note that compared to GLSL 1.00 glTF shaders, these newer fragment shaders replace the following keyword:

 pre 3.0          | 3.0 or later
 -----------------|---------------------